Ultimate 2025 Kgalagadi Trip Guide: Off-Grid Adventure in Transfrontier Park

 • De Werf Lodge (Keimoes) – 1 night

-• Twee Revieren (Kgalagadi) – 2 nights
+• Twee Rivieren (Kgalagadi) – 2 nights

 • Nossob (Kgalagadi) – 3 nights

-• Twee Revieren (Kgalagadi) – 1 night
+• Twee Rivieren (Kgalagadi) – 1 night

 • Augrabies Waterfall (Augrabies National Park) – 1 night